Princess Amelia of the United Kingdom: Early life

 From an early age, Amelia was conscious of her rank.
 A popular tale relates that when the famous tragedian Sarah Siddons expressed a desire to kiss the beautiful baby, Amelia "...instantly held her little hand out to be kissed, so early had she learnt the lessons of Royalty."
 When Amelia was three, Fanny Burney, the Queen's Keeper of the Robes, commented that the princess could be "decorous and dignified when called upon to act en princess to any strangers, as if conscious of her high rank, and the importance of condescendingly sustaining it."
 Burney even dubbed her "the little idol".
 As the youngest of the thirteen surviving children, Amelia spent most of her time with her sisters Mary and Sophia, living in various royal residences.
 From the beginning, the three younger princesses did not receive as much parental attention as their elder sisters had, and spent a good deal of time away from the King and Queen, communicating with them mostly by letter.

 It seems that the three youngest princesses were much wilder than their elder sisters, as evidenced by their behaviour when they sat for a portrait in 1785.
-In 1770, Johan Zoffany had been able to paint the King, the Queen, and all six eldest children with little difficulty.
+In 1770, Johan Zoffany had been able to paint the King, the Queen, and their first six children with little difficulty.
 In 1785, however, John Singleton Copley had so much difficulty getting the dogs, birds, and especially the three royal children to sit still that he never painted another portrait.
 Compared to the carefully planned education that Charlotte, Augusta, and Elizabeth had been given, the education given to Mary, Sophia, and Amelia was based solely on what had come before.
 Amelia was only five years old when her father suffered his first bout of madness.
 As a consequence of her father's declining health, she never experienced the closeness and affection that had characterized the family during her elder sisters' early years.